straightchlorine/awesomewm-basileia/README.md

 Basileia is a simple configuration for AwesomeWM.

-It's main objective is to keep things as simple as possible, so it's easy to change, add and personalise any aspect of the environment.
+The idea is to keep the configuration simple to make further configuration very quick and easy.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>